bluecube/bonsai-raytracer/Readme.markdown

 I also use a few parts of it as school projects.

 You don’t want to use it (yet).
-The code is full of bugs, server is crap and it does only trivial shading (everything is either completely black or completely white).
+The code is full of bugs and the server is crap.
 ... but one day it will become the coolest and greatest (and fastest) renderer around.
 Or maybe not.